 - Digital thermometer – this one is a MUST.
-You want to make sure that you are cooking the meat safely so that it’s not over or under done when you slice into it.
-A great top quality digital thermometer is a MUST.
+You want to make sure that you are cooking the meat safely so that it’s not over or underdone when you slice into it.
+A great top quality digital meat thermometer is a MUST.

-Once that was going, I seasoned and rubbed the meat with the mustard.
-I gave it an even coat of the garlic and rosemary and let it sit over the cooler side of the grill for about 2 hours – when it temped 120 degrees F.
+- Once that was going, I seasoned and rubbed all sides of the roast with the mustard.
+I gave it an even coat of the garlic and rosemary and let it sit over the cooler side of the grill for about 2 hours – when it temped it with an instant-read meat thermometer at 120 degrees F.

 Q’s about Smoking Roasts:

 Finding the right cut depends on your desired results.
 If you are looking to smoke a fatty brisket or make shredded beef – it’s totally different than smoking a roast for dinner.
 Each cut has a different fat ratio and breaks down differently overheat.